 People and Nature – a journal of relational thinking

-The British Ecological Society is launching this new journal in recognition of the rapid growth in inter-, multi-, and transdisciplinary research concerning the relationships between humans and nature.
-Much of this research addresses issues of vital importance.
+The British Ecological Society has launched this new journal in recognition of the rapid growth in inter- multi- and transdisciplinary research concerning the relationships between humans and nature, and that much of this addresses issues of vital importance.
 This will fill the need for a dedicated place to publish such contributions

 We look forward to receiving your submissions.